-I’m working with three clients right now who are each planning for 2018 cultivation of top prospects.
+I’m working with three clients right now who are each planning for this year’s cultivation of top prospects.
 January is an ideal time to do this exercise.
-Most of these prospects (not all) will be solicited in the Fall, and right now we have 9 or 10 months in which to plan meaningful engagement that will help them say Yes! later.
+Most of these prospects (not all) will be solicited in the Fall, and right now, we have 9 or 10 months in which to plan meaningful engagement that will help them say “Yes!” later.

 My top prospects include just about anyone who will be singled out for special cultivation attention.
 In other words, not treated simply as a group.
 One client is working with more than 100 such prospects.
 The other two are working with about 50 each.